 - In Mobile Suit Gundam 00, Celestial Being's Gundams are several orders more advanced than the forces of Earth's military, particularly in their use of the GN Drive solar furnace which grants nigh-infinite power.
 At one point all three of the world's superpowers devote nearly their entire armies, including specialized anti-Gundam units with souped-up mobile suits and the most elite pilots, just to take down Celestial Being's four guns.
 The best they can do is constantly attack the Gundams until their pilots are exhausted by the nonstop fighting; the machines themselves are completely unharmed.
 Their strategy collapses when three more Gundams, whose existence was completely unknown before, show up on the battlefield.
 Late in the first season, the Earth forces are handed a supply of GN Drives and a mobile suit designed to use them, which results in their finally being able to fight the Gundams on equal footing.
 By the time of the second season, the new Earth Sphere Federation has mass-production machines that outclass the original four Gundams in a straight fight...which, conveniently, is when the Mid-Season Upgrades roll out.

 - A variant is used in Tokyo Ghoul.
-Ghoul Investigators hunt Ghouls using a weapon called a Quinque, which is made using a Ghoul's kagune — one of the few things capable of harming a Ghoul.
+Ghoul Investigators hunt Ghouls using a weapon called a Quinque, which is made using a Ghoul's kagune.
 The audience learns this when Kureo Mado brings out his Quinque to kill Mrs. Fueguchi, who recognizes it as having been made from her husband.
 Later on, he brings out his newest Quinque to attempt to kill her daughter — he had it made from Mrs. Fueguchi after killing her.
 However, this is the most effective way of fighting ghouls available to humans.
 They could, theoretically, beat them to death with their bare hands, but ghouls have a physical edge in that area.